 - The scores for the four lessons are 50, 70, 60 and 80.
 This averages to 65%.

-- The final score for the course is the average of the lesson score, the midterm score and the final score, so in this case the average of 65, 100 and 87.5.
+- The final score for the course is the average of the lesson score, the first quarter score, the midterm score, the third quarter score, and the final score, so in this case the average of 65, 90, 100, 66.67 and 87.5.

 On the transcript, courses will be marked 'Incomplete' until you have a 100% completion on your Progress Report for that course.